svc333/overview/glossary/glossary.md

 ### buildpack
 {: #x7233925}

-A collection of scripts that prepare your code to run on {{site.data.keyword.cloud_notm}}.
-Buildpacks examine deployed applications, then download and configure any dependent applications.
+A collection of scripts that provide framework and runtime support for apps.

 ## C